abirhasanop/meta-school/README.md

 # STUDY CARE

-This application will provide Premium quality courses in the world.
-You can learn by online courses, get extra benifits from course
+This application is about premimum courses With attractive design and fast loading

-Our goal is to premium quality courses for our student by their requirements
+Our goal is to provide  value and result for our student by their requirements

-## Technology stack used in this application
+## Technology we used for this application

 - [x] JavaScript
 - [x] React